-PH80 is an odorless, tasteless synthetic investigational pherine with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all currently approved treatments for vasomotor symptoms (hot flashes) due to menopause and other women's health disorders and migraine headaches.
+PH80 is an odorless, tasteless synthetic investigational pherine nasal spray with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all currently approved treatments for vasomotor symptoms (hot flashes) due to menopause, premenstrual dysphoric disorder (PMDD), and other women's health disorders and migraine headaches.
 PH80 activates chemosensory neurons in the nasal cavity connected to neural circuits that modulate the basal forebrain associated with the control of body temperature.
-We recently reported positive results from a previously unpublished exploratory randomized, double-blind, placebo-controlled Phase 2A study of PH80 for the acute treatment of vasomotor symptoms (hot flashes) due to menopause.
+Positive results from a previously unpublished exploratory randomized, double-blind, placebo-controlled Phase 2A study of PH80 for the acute treatment of vasomotor symptoms (hot flashes) due to menopause.
 The Phase 2A study demonstrated a statistically significant reduction in the daily number of menopausal hot flashes compared to placebo at the end of the first week of treatment (p<.001), and the improvement was maintained through each treatment week until the end of the four-week treatment period.
-We are preparing to submit a U.S. IND to facilitate Phase 2B clinical development of PH80 for the treatment of moderate to severe vasomotor symptoms (hot flashes) due to menopause.
+We are preparing to conduct studies necessary to submit a U.S. IND for Phase 2B clinical development of PH80 in the U.S. for the treatment of patients with moderate to severe vasomotor symptoms (hot flashes) due to menopause.